corymartin/coll/README.md

 <a name='list-clear'></a>
 List#clear()
 ------------
 Removes all items from the list.
+Returns the instance.

 ```js
 var ls = List([1,2,3]);